-Untitled 1951 Joan Bakker
+Untitled (1951) Joan Bakker

-Joannes (Joan) Petrus Anthonius Maria Bakker (Oosterblokker, 1919 - 1999) visited the Academy of Visual Arts in Rotterdam, after which he settled permanently in Rotterdam.
-He was a student of Herman Mees (1880 - 1964) and the husband of sculptor and ceramist Maria Elias.
-Together with Jan Poot (architect at the Municipality of Rotterdam) he made it Liberation Monument at the Brink in Vreewijk, Feijenoord.
-On an office building on Botersloot, he designed ornaments with great visual power and clear stonemason qualities.
-He was able to handle the hardest types of stone, in which he applied reliefs with attention to the role of light on the various types of stone.
-There are several works by Joan Bakker in Rotterdam.
+Joannes (Joan) Petrus Anthonius Maria Bakker (Oosterblokker, 1919 - 1999) attended the Academy of Visual Arts in Rotterdam, after which he settled permanently in Rotterdam.
+He was, among others, a student of Herman Mees (1880 - 1964) and the husband of sculptor and ceramist Riet (Maria) Elias.
+He made it together with Jan Poot (architect at the Municipality of Rotterdam) Liberation Monument at the Brink in Vreewijk, Feijenoord.
+He designed ornaments for an office building on the Botersloot with great visual power and clear stonemasonry qualities.
+He could handle the hardest stone types, in which he applied reliefs with attention to the role of light on the different stone types.
+Several works by Joan Bakker can be found in Rotterdam.